Reverse Heart Disease with a New Diet Program

 Cardiac Rehabilitation

-One of the things you can do after you've had heart surgery or a heart attack is join a cardiac rehabilitation program.
-You will have monitored exercise that start slowly and build as your endurance increases.
 Also, classes are taught on good nutrition, medications related to heart and blood pressure, stress reduction, when you can resume sex, and how you will continue to exercise once you have completed the program.

 In my experience, I found that most people enjoy the program.
 I think one reason is because they were with other people that had the same problem, so they develop some camaraderie with the group.
 The progress I saw patients make in six weeks was amazing.
+As people learned to take control of their lives, they built up new confidence in the future.
+They are able to resume household tasks and a busy lifestyle while feeling good.

 Typical Cardiac Rehab Program